philipholler/P4Grammar/README.md

 1. ANTLR v4 grammar plugin
 2. ANTLRWorks

-also make sure to configure ANTLR.
+Also make sure to configure ANTLR.
 This is done by right clicking the grammarfile (.g4) and click configure ANTLR.
-This should open op a new window.
+This should open up a new window.

 Inside this window make sure, that the following options are checked:
 1. Auto-generate parsers upon save